 6. Maintenance.

 While waterfall works well with projects with carefully defined requirements and strict deadlines, it’s less beneficial for projects that need a fast turnaround, stakeholder feedback, and flexibility.
+For example, it’s well-suited to construction projects, which require sequential stages; you must complete the foundation before the first floor.
+PMI also notes disadvantages such as inflexibility, late problem detection, and unsuitability for highly complex projects.

 What Is a Hybrid PMO?